kasiviswanath5555/teammates/Code Analysis for Software Security Engineering.md

   A manual testing was done on the TeamMates instance in the dev server to check the secure practices are enforced.
 TeamMates enforces secure access control rights during user Login by using a “GateKeeper.java” class which is accessed by the LoginServlet to check the access control.
 The GateKeeper class checks if the user account details are present in the GAE datastore.
 After which the privileges are assigned to the user based on its role.
 This prevents unauthorized users to access and exploit the teammates modules.
   TeamMates also uses records all the user activities in logs which in turn warns the administrator of possible attack.

++ For the assurance claim “Teammates is acceptably secure to exploitable XSS weakness”, a manual code review was done to verify whether TeamMates enforces strong sanitization practices to avoid the web sessions from vulnerable CSRF attack.
+ As part of manual code review, we found that in TeamMates, the Http responses for the FeedbackSession Module are properly sanitized in TeamMates using the “SanitizationHelper” class.
+This class contains methods to sanitize user provided parameters so that they conform to given data format and possible threats can be removed first as well as methods to revert sanitized text back to its previous unsanitized state.
+The class CryptoHelper Ensures the encryption policies required for the feedback session.

 ### C) Automated Test Report from Find Bugs
 + An automated test scan was executed on TeamMates in eclipse using Find Bugs.
 Few settings were done to include only those vulnerabilities which were related to Malicious Code and Security.